gauss77/VB6.Activex/CGZipLibrary/README.md

 Set oZip = Nothing
 ```

-#The code for Unzipping files is just as straight-forward :
+# The code for Unzipping files is just as straight-forward
 ```
 Dim oUnZip As CGUnzipFiles